Our Veterinary Services

 We offer on a regular basis seminars to small groups.
 Previous topics have included ‘Calving For Beginners’, ‘Itchy Skin’, ‘Why Is My Dog Barking?’ and ‘Pet First Aid’.
 If you are particularly interested in a seminar for your special interest group, please contact us.

-We offer puppy training classes on Tuesday evenings at 6pm.
+We offer puppy training classes on Tuesday evenings after the clinic is closed for the day.
 Veterinary nurse Andrea White runs these fun training courses over 4 weeks, with a focus on socialisation for your new puppy, and learning about diet, handling, toilet training and enrichment.
 Cost is $100 for 4 lessons.
 Bookings essential at reception.

 We are very receptive to having school groups in, even to observe live surgery.
 Teachers please feel free to discuss a convenient time.